lhsazevedo/asmlingo/README.md

 > end of this README.

 > [!IMPORTANT]
-> This project is a learning exercise developed over the course of one week to explore and
-> gain hands-on experience with TypeScript, Next.js 14, and Prisma ORM.
-It is not intended for
+> This project not intended for production use.
-> production use.
-The primary goals were rapid learning, technology exploration, and demonstration
-> of newly acquired skills.

 Asmlingo is a educational app inspired by Duolingo's microlearning concept, designed to teach assembly language using a gamified approach.
 This project was developed as a week-long deep dive